wp-plugins/easy-faq-with-expanding-text/readme.txt

 3. Click on FAQ Admin Page in the left-side menu on the dashboard for detailed instructions

 == Changelog ==

+= 3.1.5 =
+Improved compability with Internet Explorer by removing a line of javascript that was not needed.

 = 3.1 =
 * Very minor update to adjust the location of the arrows and other images that indicate that a heading has drop down text.
 Now those will be centered even in themes that assign padding to the top of those headings.